Careers Programme for KS3

 Towards the end of KS3 a subject mapping event organised by Eye4Education forms the beginning of an 8 week careers module.
 This module involves form classes spending time with the School’s Careers Adviser and completing a variety of activities such as researching databases on different careers.
 In addition, all pupils (parents are invited to attend) have a careers guidance interview with a member of the careers team.
 These events help pupils choose their GCSE subjects and assess their suitability for certain careers.

 Career Planning is taken a step further at KS4.
 Pupils are introduced in Form 4 to the concept of entrepreneurship, and the skills required, through a Project Business event organised by Young Enterprise.

 Pupils regularly review how their personal skills and qualities are changing.
 In Form 5 a series of careers talks and interviews with representatives from Careers Service NI take place to assist pupils with making choices about their future in the fields of education and employment.
-For most pupils, this culminates in their choice of subjects for AS/AL in March of Form 5.
+For most pupils, this culminates in their choice of subjects for AS/AL in term 2 of Form 5.

 ‘The best careers advice to give to the young is find out what you like doing best and get someone to pay you for doing it’.
 Katherine Whitehorn journalist